1 . How is “ESG” in your jurisdiction defined in a corporate/commercial context, and what are its major elements?

 - Business and human rights.
 Argentinian civil society has historically been very active in the enforcement of human rights abuses and violations.
 Particularly active is criminal enforcement of “business and human rights” violations, especially those related to labor exploitation, child labor and other labor abuses.
 Companies operating in extractive, textile and agricultural industries are most exposed to these claims.

-- Labour litigation.
-Labour litigation is frequent and common.
-This is primarily because labour laws are considered public law, meaning that the rights granted to workers cannot be set aside by private contracts.
-Labour Courts consider employees to be in a weaker position in the employment relation.
+- Labor litigation.
+Labor litigation is frequent and common.
+This is primarily because labor laws are considered public law, meaning that the rights granted to workers cannot be set aside by private contracts.
+Labor Courts consider employees to be in a weaker position in the employment relation.
 Consequently, measures that in any way limit or restrict the rights established by labor laws are deemed null and unenforceable.
 In addition, employees are exempted from paying court fees and taxes when initiating a labor claim.
-Further, Labour Courts follow the in dubio pro operario principle: any ambiguity in a contract is construed in favour of the employee.
+Further, Labor Courts follow the in dubio pro operario principle: any ambiguity in a contract is construed in favor of the employee.
 Recently, because of high inflation rates, unions have had an important role in negotiating salary increases.

 - Antitrust.
 In a recent case, the Antitrust Commission extended the definition of “general economic interest” to include ESG considerations.
 Dow Química Argentina S.R.L.
 (DOW) intended to close a facility.
 In October 2021, the Antitrust Commission ordered a temporary injunction forbidding the alteration of DOW’s productive assets in relation to the facility, and started an investigation for abuse of a dominant position.
 “General economic interest” was interpreted broadly to include the contribution of the company to the well-being of the population and its economic interest (e.g., a healthier environment, better level of education, lower unemployment and better income distribution).
 Pursuant to the Antitrust Commission, the shut-down of the production may be deemed as an abuse of a dominant position, with clear negative effects in the community.